aarong/feedme-client/README.md

 - `err.message === "TRANSPORT_FAILURE: ..."` - The transport failed to establish
   a connection to the server or lost its connection unexpectedly.

-  - `err.transportError` (object) contains the error reported by the transport.
+  - `err.transportError` (Error) contains the error reported by the transport.

 ##### badServerMessage